 From this list, my favorites are Zadie Smith and Italo Calvino’s stories.
 I’d never read Zadie Smith, but after loving “The Embassy of Cambodia” I started On Beauty (a 500 page book) and I absolutely love it.
 Both stories satisfied a reading itch I needed scratched.

-Here are a few of my favorite short stories you can read free online:
+Here are a few of my favorite free short stories you can read online right now.

 “The Library of Babel” by Jorge Luis Borges